learn-co-students/accelerated-bootcamp-prep-week-1-day-2--abcp/lecture.md

 ## Creating

 Two ways to create an object.
-Ojbect literal and Object constructor:
+Object literal and Object constructor:

 ```javascript
 var course = {